lqb2/lqb2.github.io/_posts/2018-12-30-facilitation.md

 * “I SO appreciate you taking the time to offer very insightful feedback for me for the Masterful Trainer workshop.
 It's very clear that you are a deeply skilled observer and facilitator Lawrence!” — [Shoshanna Cogan](http://www.shoshannacogan.com/), Master Trainer
 * “You're an excellent facilitator - patient, inclusive....I will learn from you!” - Renée Vassilos
 * “...I think you did an excellent job managing the situation that came up at the end of the workshop.
 It was a very difficult situation but you handled it beautifully.
 With assertiveness, respect, honesty and kindness.” — [Personal Storytelling for Social Change work](https://www.podcastgarage.org/events/2017/8/5/personal-storytelling-for-social-change) participant (situation: a white woman using the n-word)

 ---

-### Communications

-As a communications strategist, I deeply believe that shifting story can make new worlds possible and impossible.
-My communications work started in video and photography and has evolved to include web design, graphic design, social media, and, most recently, narrative strategy and strategic communications by the [Center for Story-Based Strategy](https://www.storybasedstrategy.org/).
-Recent communications clients include: the [MIT Community Innovators Lab](https://colab.mit.edu) and [Californians for Justice](http://caljustice.org/)

-**Testimonials**

-* “do you know what what i get the most out of our talks? listening. which is funny because i talk a LOT during our chats… but i find that you’re one of the best listeners that i know and then *i* listen better when i’m talking to other people. it’s great.” — [spencer wilson](http://spewil.github.io/about/)
-* "I just wanted to say thanks, and to let you know I've turned into a (now not so) secret admirer.
-I clicked through to your blog from facebook, and you are an incredible writer and thinker.
-(The two definitely go hand in hand but are equally challenging in their own ways.)
-If you don't mind, I'm going to hang around for the inspiration and the motivation." - Craig Aubuchon
-* “My goal is to establish a regular writing practice this month, that I can maintain over time, so I can be more prolific and rad.
-Like you. ;)” — [Angus Maguire](http://beclouded.net/)

----